 Read more below to learn about a general overview of how California treats drug trafficking and drug distribution charges, but keep in mind that this information is intended to be extremely basic.
-In order to start working on your specific case, contact us now to schedule a free initial consultation.
+In order to start working on your specific case, contact us now to schedule an initial consultation.
 During this consultation, we will be able to talk about the details of your case, your arrest, charges, and how we can work with you to develop a strong case.
 The team at the Law Office of Vikas Bajaj, APC has a history of success defending drug trafficking and drug distribution charges in the California court system, and we will be happy to use this experience to your advantage.

 What Is Drug Trafficking and Drug Distribution?
 Is There a Difference?

 Charges of drug trafficking and charges of drug distribution are two separate charges, although they are often charged together.
 If you are charged with either or both, we will need to go through all of the available information to determine exactly what led to these charges, the events surrounding your arrest and the investigation before your arrest, and use this information to determine how we will build our defense.

 Drug Trafficking Charges in California